eiAlex/mrebel-large/README.md

     return triplets

 # Load model and tokenizer
-tokenizer = AutoTokenizer.from_pretrained("Babelscape/mrebel-large", src_lang="en_XX", "tgt_lang"="tp_XX") # Here we set English as source language.
+tokenizer = AutoTokenizer.from_pretrained("Babelscape/mrebel-large", src_lang="en_XX", tgt_lang="tp_XX") # Here we set English as source language.
 To change the source language just change it here or swap the first token of the input for your desired language model = AutoModelForSeq2SeqLM.from_pretrained("Babelscape/mrebel-large") gen_kwargs = {
     "max_length": 256,